 What was I thinking?

-This post does contain affiliate links which gives me a small percentage of any sale made through my site.
-The cost to you, of course is not affected.
+This post does contain affiliate links which give me a small percentage of any sale made through my site.
+The cost to you, of course, is not affected.

 - Skinny jeans

 - Flatpack furniture